Skip to Main Content

-Kūpa‘a Mauli Ola Summit 2025: Launching Our Learning & Leadership Collaborative
+2025 Summit: Launching Our Learning & Leadership Collaborative

-Welcome to our second annual summit.
-We are so grateful to you for coming, and becoming our first cohort of certified trauma-informed professionals in the state workforce.
+Our 2025 Summit welcomed our first cohort of certified trauma-informed professionals in the state workforce.

-Tia L.R.
-Hartsock, MSW, MSCJA, (she/her) is the inaugural director of the Office of Wellness and Resilience, housed within the Office of the Governor Josh Green, M.D.
-It is the first statewide office of its kind in the nation, supporting the wellness and resilience of Hawai’i’s people through trauma-informed care strategies.
+Tia L. Roberts Hartsock, MSW, MSCJA, (she/her) is the inaugural director of the Office of Wellness and Resilience, housed within the Office of the Governor Josh Green, M.D.
+It is the first statewide office of its kind in the nation, supporting the well-being of Hawai’i’s people through trauma-informed care strategies.

 Tia has worked for nearly 25 years to improve our state’s mental health and criminal justice systems.
 She is on several national initiatives and working groups related to trauma-informed care, including Pathways to Resilience with the National Governors Association and the National Behavioral Health Equity Steering Committee.
 Formerly, Tia was the project director on three Substance Abuse and Mental Health Services Administration (SAMHSA)-funded initiatives within the Hawai‘i Department of Health to develop and provide mental health services for adolescent girls and other historically underserved populations, overseeing multiagency collaborations to improve the delivery of services by the state’s mental health system using trauma-informed and gender-specific frameworks.

-Tia is a nationally certified trauma-informed care trainer with SAMHSA’s Gains Center.
+Tia is a nationally certified trauma-informed care trainer with SAMHSA’s GAINS Center.
 She was also appointed as an adjunct faculty lecturer at the University of Hawai‘i Thompson School of Social Work and Public Health, and has lectured at both the undergraduate and graduate level.
 Tia earned her Master of Science in Criminal Justice Administration from Chaminade University with a specialization in juvenile justice and her Master of Social Work from the University of Hawai‘i with a specialization focus on mental health.

-Danny Goya is a husband, father and servant leader, and the deputy director of the Social Services Division of the Hawai‘i Department of Human Services.
+Danny Goya (he/him) is a husband, father and servant leader, and the deputy director of the Social Services Division of the Hawai‘i Department of Human Services.
 He is an educator with over 15 years of teaching experience in various settings, including the Department of Education (DOE), Hawaii Association of Independent Schools (HAIS), community colleges, and international environments.
 Danny is also a community connector with 18 years of non-profit and community work experience.

 His significant professional accomplishments include creating the first nationally accredited (NAEYC) homeless preschool in the nation.
 Since 2007, the Ka Paʻalana Homeless Traveling Preschool has employed timeless Native Hawaiian values, literacy, evidence-based theories of change, and trauma-informed care strategies to support over 3,000 homeless and at-risk children.
 Additionally, he co-created the Ke Kama Pono Safehouse in Kalaeloa, a residential program for adjudicated adolescent males.
 The overarching goal of Ke Kama Pono is to reunify adjudicated males ages 13-17 with their families and successfully reintegrate them back into society.